 - Develop skills in smart technologies for sustainable independent living at home.

 The ECOHOUSE is unique in Scotland.
-It is the first development to have two buildings – one completed to Passive House standard with certified air tightness and thermal properties, the other a shell house for developing the high-level practical skills in a real-life working environment required to achieve Passive House standards.
+It is the first development to have two buildings – one completed to Platinum Building standards with certified air tightness and thermal properties, the other a shell house for developing the high-level practical skills in a real-life working environment required to achieve Platinum Building standards.

-The Passive House will have a living room, kitchen, bedroom and shower room.
-It will have triple glazing, solar panels, an air source heat pump, heat recovery ventilation, electric car charging and a wind turbine on the roof.
-Training and upskilling opportunities delivered in the Passive House will include:
+The main house will have a living room, kitchen, bedroom and shower room.
+It will have triple glazing, solar panels, an air source heat pump, heat recovery ventilation and electric car charging.
+Training and upskilling opportunities delivered in the Platinum Standard House will include:

 - Air tightness testing